 Autumn tea caddy (natsume) with a red lacquer foundation on a wooden core, sprinkled with gold powder and polished.
-The classic motif of chrysanthemums flowering on a bambus fence is applied in takamaki-e.
+The classic motif of chrysanthemums flowering on a bamboo fence is applied in takamaki-e.
 The image usually refers to the famous "Poem of Home-coming" (Guiqulaici) by Chinese poet Tao Yuanming (365-427).
-The unique color of gold-powdered red lacquer just supports the impression of autumn by giving adding the color of leaves that just turn from golden yellow to red.
+The unique color of gold-powdered red lacquer just supports the impression of autumn by adding the color of leaves that just turn from golden yellow to red.

 Comes with a fitted wooden box, signed Hyōkan and sealed Shisshō Okada Hyōkan zō in.
 Inside the lid is an inscription by the 15th head (iemoto) of the Urasenke tea ceremony school, Hōunsai (*1923): Kiku maki-e dai-natsume, Konichi, and his kaō in red lacquer in the inside of the tea caddy's lid.